Medically Reviewed by Dr P. E. Pancoast, MD

 These programs provide 24/7 comprehensive, structured care.
 You'll live in safe, substance-free housing and have access to professional medical monitoring.

 Partial hospitalization programs (PHPs) provide similar services to inpatient programs.
-Services include medical care, behavioral therapy, and support groups, along with other customized therapies.
+Services include:

-PHPs accept new patients as well as people who have completed a shortened inpatient program of 1 to 2 weeks but still need focused recovery care.
+PHPs accept new patients and people who have completed a shortened inpatient program of 1 to 2 weeks but still need focused recovery care.

 Outpatient treatment is less intensive than inpatient or partial hospitalization programs.

-They are best for people who have a high motivation to recover and cannot leave their responsibilities at home, work, or school.
+They’re best for people who are highly motivated to recover and cannot leave their responsibilities at home, work, or school.
 Outpatient programs are often part of aftercare programs once you complete an inpatient or PHP program.
-For outpatient treatment to be effective, the person needs to have a stable home situation that is supportive of recovery.

 When combined with other evidence-based therapies, such as cognitive behavioral therapy (CBT), MAT can help prevent relapse and increase your chance of recovery.